binkley/homebrewery-files/witch.md

 {note}

 - **Mind Sliver** <br>
-  Psychic jab that weakens the target&rsquo;s next saving throw.
+  A subtle Psychic curse that weakens the target&rsquo;s next saving throw.

 - **Toll the Dead** <br>
-  A knell for the wicked; deals more damage if the target is wounded. _Spare the Dying_ and _Toll the Dead_ are natural companions.
+  A knell for the wicked; deals more damage if the target is wounded.
+  _Spare the Dying_ and _Toll the Dead_ are natural companions.

 - **Vicious Mockery** <br>
   Psychic damage with a cutting insult; imposes disadvantage on the next attack.
+  Laughter can be crueler than claws.

 ##### 🔍 Utility, Ritual, & Trickery

 - **Druidcraft** <br>
-  Predict the weather, make flowers bloom, leaves fall, or small nature tricks.
+  Predict the weather, make flowers bloom, leaves fall, or summon other natural effects.
+  The old ways, still strong.
+  _Druidcraft_, _Elementalism_, and _Thaumaturgy_ are of a kin.

 - **Elementalism** <br>
-  Subtle command over natural elements &mdash; less forceful than other elemental cantrips.
+  Rustle the leaves, scratch the dirt, crackle the fire, fill the cup.
+  _Druidcraft_, _Elementalism_, and _Thaumaturgy_ are of a kin.

+- **Friends** <br>
+  Briefly charm a creature to gain advantage on social checks.
+The charm is short &mdash; they remember.

-- **Produce Flame** <br>
+- **Message** <br>
-  Create flame in your hand; sheds light or can be thrown as a fire attack.
+  Whisper across distance.
+Ideal for conspiracies and quiet warnings.
+  _“Don’t turn around.”_

 - **Minor Illusion** <br>
   Create a sound or an image within range &mdash; perfect for tricks and stagecraft.
+  A lie made visible or heard.
+A whisper in the dark, a fake door where none exists.

+- **Produce Flame** <br>
+  Conjure fire for light or attack.
+  A bit of flame for hearth or hex

-- **Message** <br>
+- **Thaumaturgy** <br>
-  Whisper across distance; essential for conspiracies and warnings.
+  Dramatic presence: booming voice, flickering flame, tremors, or opened doors.
+  A flair for storytelling, and demonstrate why one should respect a _Witch_.
+  _Druidcraft_, _Elementalism_, and _Thaumaturgy_ are of a kin.

 \page